spamandeggs/python-ping/README.md

     # a simple 'is alive ?' one icmp request check
     from ping import IsUp
-    box = IsUp('192.168.0.254') # returns a response time or False if something is wrong
+    box = IsUp('192.168.0.254')
-                                # unknown named host, no host, no socket, no network .. anything
+    if box.isup() : thisIsCool() # isup() returns a response time, or False if something is wrong :
-    if box.isup() : thisIsCool()
+                                 # unknown named host, no host, no socket, no network, no answer .. anything
     else : thisIsFrustrating()

 IsUp is a subclass of Ping